sf-explorer/sf-doc-to-json/DESCRIPTIONS_API.md

 ## Notes

-- The descriptions index is automatically included in the published package
+- Descriptions and field counts are automatically included in `index.json` (no separate file needed)
 - Caching is enabled by default for better performance
 - All functions are async for consistency with the rest of the API
 - Use `clearCache()` if you need to reload fresh data during runtime
+- All functions handle null cases gracefully - always check for null returns